GATEWAY TO THE ESTUARY

 A Gathering Place for Exploration

-The Lake Superior Estuarium, opening Fall 2017, will create a better future through community, collaboration and place-based education in the Lake Superior Watershed.
-The Estuarium exhibit hall will house fun, family-centered exhibits that tell the story of the St. Louis River Estuary, Lake Superior and the communities on their shores.
+The Lake Superior Estuarium creates a better future through community, collaboration and place-based education in the Lake Superior Watershed.
+The Estuarium exhibit hall houses fun, family-centered exhibits that tell the story of the St. Louis River Estuary, Lake Superior and the communities on their shores.

-Visiting the Estuarium will be free, though donations are welcome.
-It will be open to the public Thursday-Sunday in the Summer (Memorial Day weekend through Labor Day weekend) from 10AM-5:30PM and Friday-Saturday in the off season from 10AM-4:30PM.
+Visiting the Estuarium is free, though donations are welcome.
+It is open to the public Thursday-Sunday in the summer (Memorial Day weekend through Labor Day weekend) and Friday-Saturday in the winter season.

 Classroom & Meeting Space